What It Means When A Toddler Won't Share and 3 Phrases That Will Save You!

 Prevention

-important note:
+note:

-All Feelings Are OK, All Actions (and words) Are Not!
+All Feelings Are OK, All Actions (and Words) Are Not!

 Now for the phrases

-I see you're having a problem.
+It looks like you're having a problem.
 I'll help you take turns.
 I'll hold the toy until we can figure out what to do.

 Blame doesn't solve problems.
 Plus it can create more.
-Don't worry if they cry, whine or jump up and down while waiting.
+Don't worry if they cry, whine, or jump up and down while waiting.
 Just make sure you use short enough turns for them to catch on.

-She'/He's/Their using it!
+She's/He's/They're using it!

 It seems obvious, but someone has to say it.
 No blame, no shame, just the facts.
 Then you can teach a better way to get a turn such as asking or waiting.

 Bernie is your friend.
-Be gentle and let's work it out!

-of learning.
-They also teach problem solving.
+Show them what a friend is by talking about it when they're not having a problem.
+Toddler teachers play up the friendship aspect of learning.
+They also teach problem-solving.
 They notice what works well for toddlers in play and supply words to encourage more of it.

 Nanci J Bradley is an early childhood and family educator, author, teacher, family aerobics instructor, and an all-around fun-loving person.
 She believes in the power of sleep, healthy eating, lifelong learning, and most of all, PLAY!
 She studied early childhood ed at Triton College and received her BS in education in 1986 from NIU.
 She received her MA in human development from Pacific Oaks College in 2011.
 She lives and teaches in Madison WI